dgriff06/NFL-Betting-With-Data-Science/README.md

 *Resources:*
 Directory containing all images of plots created in Jupyter Notebook, and original csv data files can be located at - https://github.com/dgriff06/NFL-Betting-With-Data-Science/tree/main/Resources

-*Team_Stats_Game_Stats_Combined_DF.ipynb:*
+*Team_Stats_Game_Stats_Combined_DF.ipynb* :
+Creating a CSV file to build our Dataframe from, using the sports reference API

-Data exploration investigating csv files and API connections, cleanup of dataframes, and final dataframes and all graphs.
+*RF_XGB_Sequential_Models.ipynb* :  Data exploration investigating csv files and API connections, cleanup of dataframes, and final dataframes and all graphs.

 ## *Project Overview*